Hiking - Tourism in Vitoria-Gasteiz

 Route: 4 Km | Approximate time: 1 hour | Type of path: urban ride, local road and surfaced path.

-This park offers you the possibility of climbing to the top of its hill (709 m in altitude) from which you’ll be able to look over the whole city and the mountains in the region.
-Also, it is home to an archaeological site from the Iron Age; orchards dedicated to ecological horticulture and an “arboretum” where you can discover different trees that grow in European forests.
+The Olarizu Botanical Garden offers you the possibility of climbing to the top of its hill (709 m high) from where you can look over the whole city and the mountains in the region.
+The top is also home to an archaeological site from the Iron Age.
+Below the hill, there is a garden of useful plants, the municipal nursery and an "arboretum", where you can discover more than 500 different tree species that grow in European forests.

 Routes: 2,4 Km / 4 Km | Approximate time: 40 minutes / 1 hour | Type of path: surfaced path.